twk6809/ARISS_mod_script_gen/HELPER.md

 click on `Run current script...`.

 It runs fast and is not interactive.
 A number of lines of messages will stream down the `Shell` sub-window.
-It will resemble the example below.
+It will resemble the example in the **README** file.
 You can scroll up to see what you may has missed.
 If it ends with `Success!` then you are all set.

 There should now be more or updated files in the `ARISS_mod_script_gen` folder.
 The files of interest are the script and outline files.